ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-chat.md

 ## Usage

-We provide a simple `Language Model Chat` action for you to chat with the large language model.
+We provide the `Language Model Chat` action to easily chat with the large language model and create complex uses.

-Simply, you just need to write your specifications and configure the model, and the large language model will generate the response.
+To use this action you just need to write your specifications and configure the model, and the large language model will generate the response.

 ### Specification